Post Circuit Breaker Measures: Gatherings Guidance

 Organized gatherings (e.g. worship services, organized sports and recreation, day camps, events including weddings, funerals, burials, and graduations) are permitted to include up to 50 people indoors or outdoors from different households with:

 - An operational plan in place and followed that outlines the measures to mitigate the transmission of COVID-19

 - Physical distancing of 2 meters maintained with individuals who are not part of one’s household

 - Limited sharing of equipment among individuals from different households and precautions taken

-- Three additional cohorts of up to 50 people, with each cohort kept separate as per the multiple gatherings guidance, is permitted with prior approval by the Chief Public Health Office; with the exception of weddings and funerals which are not eligible for multiple gatherings
+- Three additional cohorts of up to 50 people, with each cohort kept separate as per the multiple gatherings guidance, is permitted with prior approval by the Chief Public Health Office; with the exception of weddings ceremonies and receptions, funerals and retirement gatherings which are not eligible for multiple gatherings

 Organized gatherings are not permitted at personal dwellings.